deephaven-examples/prometheus-alerts/README.md

 The [`pydeephaven`](https://pypi.org/project/pydeephaven/) package is used for the server to interact with Deephaven.

+### docker-compose services

+This app uses a number of docker-compose services defined in the `docker-compose.yml` file.

+`grpc-api`, `web`, `grpc-proxy`, and `envoy` are used for Deephaven.

+`alertmanager` and `prometheus` are used to setup Prometheus and the alerts.

+`flask-app` is the locally built image for the Flask server.

 ## Dependencies

 * The [Deephaven-core dependencies](https://github.com/deephaven/deephaven-core#required-dependencies) are required for this project.